billwear/maas-docs/maas-in-thirty-minutes-5360.md

 Again, you should see a `ping` result similar to what you saw earlier.

-That's it!
+That's it.
 We've successfully created and deployed a VM *inside our Multipass VM* using MAAS and LXD.
-Fantastic work!
-We now have our own MAAS and LXD environment!
+Fantastic work.
+We now have our own MAAS and LXD environment.

-You've learned:
+Let's summarize the process:

 * How to install a MAAS and LXD playground environment using Multipass
 * How to create a VM guest